MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Remove-MgBetaIdentityProvider.md

 Among the types of providers derived from identityProviderBase, you can currently delete a socialIdentityProvider resource in Microsoft Entra ID.
 In Azure AD B2C, this operation can currently delete a socialIdentityProvider, openIdConnectIdentityProvider, or an appleManagedIdentityProvider resource.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgIdentityProvider](/powershell/module/Microsoft.Graph.Identity.SignIns/Remove-MgIdentityProvider?view=graph-powershell-1.0)

 ## SYNTAX